-- this amount will be increased, if applicable, for any redemption premium above nominal value, - this amount will be deducted from the overall limit set forth in the Twenty-fifth resolution below, - this limit does not apply to securities the issuance of which is decided or authorized by the Board of Directors in accordance with Article L. 228-40 of the French Commercial Code, decides that the issue price of the shares that may be issued by virtue of the present delegation will be determined by the Board of Directors and will be at least equal to the average of the weighted average price by volume of a share of the Company on the Nasdaq Global Market for the five trading days preceding the determination of the issue price, subject to a maximum discount of 10% (provided that, if, when the present delegation is used, the Company's shares are admitted to trading on a regulated market recognized as such by the French Autorité des Marchés Financiers, the price will be determined in accordance with the provisions of Article L. 225-136-1 of the French Commercial Code), taking into account, if applicable, the difference in the dividend entitlement date of the shares and it being specified that the issue price of the securities giving access to capital to the Company's share capital issued by virtue of the present delegation, if any, will be such that the amount immediately received by the Company plus the amount likely to be received by it at the time of exercise or conversion of said securities, shall be, for each ordinary share issued as a consequence of the issue of said securities, at least equal to the minimum amount set forth above, decides that this delegation is granted to the Board of Directors for a period of twenty-six (26) months as from the date of this Shareholders' Meeting, and supersedes all previous delegation established for the same purpose, decides that the Board of Directors is granted all powers, with the right to sub-delegate in accordance with applicable law and regulations, to implement, in accordance with provisions set forth in the law and the Company's by-laws, the present delegation in order to, notably:
+- this amount will be increased, if applicable, for any redemption premium above nominal value, and - this limit does not apply to securities the issuance of which is decided or authorized by the Board of Directors in accordance with Article L. 228-40 of the French Commercial Code, decides that the issue price of the shares that may be issued by virtue of the present delegation will be determined by the Board of Directors and will at least be equal to the average of the weighted average price by trading volumes of a share of the Company on the Nasdaq Global Market over the five trading days preceding the determination of the issue price, subject to a maximum discount of 5% (it being specified, however, that, if, when the present delegation is used, the Company's shares are admitted to trading on a regulated market recognized as such by the French Autorité des Marchés Financiers, the price will be determined in accordance with the provisions of Article L. 225-136-1 of the French Commercial Code), taking into account, if applicable, the difference in the dividend entitlement date, and it being specified that the issue price of the securities giving access to the share capital issued by virtue of the present delegation will be such that the amount immediately received by the Company and the amount likely to be received by it at the time of the exercise or of the conversion of said securities, shall, for each ordinary share issued as a consequence of the issue of said securities, be at least equal to the minimum amount above mentioned, decides that the delegation is granted to the Board of Directors for a period of twenty-six (26) months as from the date of this Shareholders' Meeting, decides that the Board of Directors is granted all powers, with the right of sub-delegation under the conditions established by applicable laws and regulations, to implement, in accordance with provisions set forth in the law and the by-laws, the present delegation in order to, notably:

-- limit the issuance to the number of subscriptions, provided that the subscriptions reach at least three quarters of the issuance initially decided, - freely allocate, at its own discretion to persons of its choice, all or part of the securities not subscribed for, and - publicly trade all or part of the issued but not subscribed-for securities, in France or abroad,
+- limit the issuance to the number of subscriptions, provided that the subscriptions reach at least three quarters of the issuance initially decided, - freely allocate, at its own discretion to persons of its choice, all or part of the securities not subscribed for, and

+- publicly trade all or part of the issued but not subscribed-for securities, in France or abroad,

-- set the dates, terms and conditions of any issuance, as well as the form and the characteristics of the shares or securities giving access to the Company's share capital to be issued, with or without premium, - determine the amounts to be issued, the dividend entitlement date, which may be retroactive, of the shares or securities giving access to the Company's share capital to be issued, the method of payment, and where appropriate, the terms of exercise of the right to exchange, conversion, reimbursement or allocation in any other manner of shares or securities giving access to the Company's share capital, - make any adjustment required in order to protect the interests of the holders of rights attached to the securities that shall be issued giving access to the Company's share capital, in accordance with legal and regulatory requirements as well as applicable contractual provisions, - and, suspend, as necessary, the exercise of the rights attached to the securities for a maximum period of three months, decides that the Board of Directors may:
+- set the dates, conditions and modalities of any issue, as well as the form and the characteristics of the shares or securities giving access to the Company's share capital to be issued, with or without premium, - determine the amounts to be issued, the dividend entitlement date, which may be retroactive, of the shares or securities giving access to the Company's share capital to be issued, the method of payment, and as the case may be, the terms of exercise of the right to exchange, conversion, reimbursement or allocation in any other manner of shares or securities giving access to the Company's share capital, - make any adjustment required in order to protect the interests of the holders of rights attached to the securities that shall be issued giving access to the Company's share capital, in accordance with legal and regulatory requirements as well as applicable contractual provisions, - and, suspend, as necessary, the exercise of the rights attached to the securities for a maximum period of three months, decides that the Board of Directors may: